rust-console/gba/book/src/ch03/regular_objects.md

 The final step is to assign the correct attributes to an object.
 Each object has three `u16` values that make up its overall attributes.

-Before we go into the details, I want to remind you that the hardware will attempt to process every single object every single frame, and also that all of the GBA's memory is cleared to 0 at startup.
+Before we go into the details, I want to bring up that the hardware will attempt to process every single object every single frame if the object layer is enabled, and also that all of the GBA's object memory is cleared to 0 at startup.
 Why do these two things matter right now?
 As you'll see in a second an "all zero" set of object attributes causes an 8x8 object to appear at 0,0 using object tile index 0.
 This is usually _not_ what you want your unused objects to do.
 When your game first starts you should take a moment to mark any objects you won't be using as objects to not render.

 ### ObjectAttributes.attr0